sourceplusplus/demo-java/README.md

 This demonstration shows how to add a "non-breaking breakpoint" to a running application.
 The **Add Breakpoint** command is useful for debugging production applications without impacting the end user.

-For more information, see the [AddBreakpoint](./src/main/java/spp/demo/command/AddBreakpoint.java) class.

 ### [Add Log](./src/main/java/spp/demo/command/AddLog.java)

 This demonstration shows how to add a log statement to a running application.
 The **Add Log** command is useful for increasing the verbosity of a running application with logs that output directly into the IDE.

-For more information, see the [AddLog](./src/main/java/spp/demo/command/AddLog.java) class.

 ### [Tail Logs](./src/main/java/spp/demo/command/TailLogs.java)

 This demonstration shows how to tail logs from a running application.
 Logs can be filtered by individual statements, methods, and classes.
 The **Tail Logs** command works for any application that uses a logging framework that is supported by Source++.

-For more information, see the [TailLogs](./src/main/java/spp/demo/command/TailLogs.java) class.

 ## Bugs & Features